Manu National Park – History

-In 1977, the Organization of United Nations for the Educational, Scientific and Cultural (UNESCO) declared the Biosphere Reserve territories for colonization adjacent to the Manu National Park and the Manu Reserved Zone Its protection to an area of 1 881 200 hectares).
+The Organization of United Nations for the Educational, Scientific, and Cultural (UNESCO) declared the Biosphere Reserve in 1977, territories for colonization adjacent to the Manu National Park and the Manu Reserved Zone.
+Its protection to an area of 1 881 200 hectares.
 It is a large area of wilderness, biologically diverse and culturally as it shelters different social groups from the Andean Mountains and some Native Communities and even populations of tribes in voluntary isolation living in an ancestral way.
 In 1987, it became part of the UNESCO World Heritage List as a natural heritage of humanity.

-Initially the Manu Biosphere Reserve was created with its three zones (core, buffer and transition); However nowadays have been some modifications within the protected area legally established in the core area (Manu National Park – SERNANP), which has motivated the effort to work on an update both in the zoning of the Reserve and to propose a possible Expansion of it, with the interest of involving and benefiting a greater number of populations, as well as to expand its sphere of influence, with the aim of integrating new populations and consolidating a sustainable development model, according the UNESCO’s guidelines for conservation, research and development.
-Here the tourism plays an important role, in fact the private tourist enterprises represent a key of development for the natural and cultural value and strategic for the purpose of Reserve.
+Nowadays have been some modifications within the protected area legally established in the core area (Manu National Park – SERNANP), which has motivated the effort to work on an update both in the zoning of the Reserve and to propose a possible expansion of it, with the interest of involving and benefiting a greater number of populations, as well as to expand its sphere of influence, with the aim of integrating new populations and consolidating a sustainable development model, according to the UNESCO’s guidelines for conservation, research, and development.
+Here the tourism plays an important role, in fact, the private tourist enterprises represent a key of development for the natural and cultural value and strategic for the purpose of Reserve.

 Difference between the Manu Reserved Zone and Manu Cultural Zone?